 It will also help their clients get court orders and enter agreements that properly balance their wish for finality and their need for flexibility, while providing their children with a proper level of financial support.

 The Child Support Guide

-The Child Support Guide is our technical resource, which outlines our approach to the administration of the Child Support Scheme.
+The Department of Social Services Child Support Guide outlines the administration of the Child Support Scheme.